Skip to Content

 • Super strong body made of Daiwa’s Zaion material.

-The Daiwa Ballistic LT BLSLT1000D weighs in at just 5.8 ounces, making it a great option if you tend to target smaller fish and really want to finesse them.
+The Daiwa Ballistic LT BLSLT1000D weighs just 5.8 ounces, making it a great option if you target smaller fish and want to finesse them.

-While the Daiwa Ballistic LT BLSLT6000D-C comes in at 11.1 ounces, this is still an incredibly lightweight spinning reel, especially for the 26.4 lbs of drag capacity it has.
+While the Daiwa Ballistic LT BLSLT6000D-C comes in at 11.1 ounces, this is still an incredibly lightweight spinning reel, especially for its 26.4 lbs of drag capacity.

 The Daiwa Ballistic LT BLSLT6000D-C comes with 26.4 pounds of maximum drag, making it an incredibly durable reel, especially considering how little it weighs.

-With seven ball bearings which include one infinite anti-reverse, this reel delivers a smooth retrieve as well as a solid hookset.
+With seven ball bearings, including one infinite anti-reverse, this reel delivers a smooth retrieve and a solid hookset.

-So what does the LT stand for in the Daiwa Ballistic LT?
-Simple, The LT stands for light and tough, which is simply Daiwa’s way of denoting models that are in the lighter weight range.
+So, what does the LT stand for in the Daiwa Ballistic LT?
+Simply put, the LT stands for light and tough, which is Daiwa’s way of denoting models in the lighter weight range.

-With a reel like this, you get exactly what you pay for which is why you’ll find the Daiwa Ballistic LT spinning reel perfect for everything from playing with the mangrove snappers to landing a big Redfish or Snook.
+With a reel like this, you get exactly what you pay for, so you’ll find the Daiwa Ballistic LT spinning reel perfect for everything from playing with the mangrove snappers to landing a big Redfish or Snook.

 Features